margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for the people in the mall expressing a love for cultural diversity
 * Grateful for the music play in the Amazon truck
 * Grateful for order, friendship, clarity, cleanliness, and humility
+* Grateful for the kind woman in the 7-11 and her name, ethnicity, and life
+* Grateful for conversations with my cousins
+* Grateful to learn more about our leaders

 <br>